k-georgi/CYP_Annotator/README.md

 ### Adjustment of input data files

 The pipeline relies on several key input files.
 You can provide them using one of the three methods described in the **Usage** section.
+All input files, exept the subject file (needs to be provided by the user) can be found in the repository Data folder (https://github.com/k-georgi/CYP_Annotator/tree/main/Data).

 |File|Argument|Description|Format
 |--|--|--|--